-Figure 4.15.11.2-1: UPF
+Figure 4.15.4.x.2-1: Subscription to UPF event exposure service for certain UE(s) via SMF

-In the case of a group of UEs, the NWDAF issues an Nnrf_NFDiscovery_Request service operation to find the UDM providing the NF type and Group ID and gets the NF profile of the UDM that currently meets the NWDAF discovery request.
+In the case of a group of UEs, the UPF event consumer (e.g. NWDAF) first issues an Nnrf_NFDiscovery_Request service operation to find the UDM providing the target Group ID and gets the NF profile of the UDM serves this group.
 Then, NWDAF obtains the list of SUPIs that correspond to the Group ID from UDM using Nudm_SDM_Get

 NOTE 1: It is assumed that all members of a Group ID belong to the same UDM.